apache/spark/docs/tutorial.rst

 Instantiate a DAG
 -----------------

 We'll need a DAG object to nest our tasks into.
-When calling the DAG class' constructor, you need to pass a dag_id.
+Pass a string that defines the dag_id, which serves as a unique identifier for your DAG.

 .. code:: python